-If the podcast serves the financial industry, specifically the stock market, the music might be more energetic and a declamatory anthem for the podcast.
-Sound effects may include the opening bell of the stock exchange, walla (background noise - people talking), heart beat, clocks ticking and other related sounds.
+As an example, if the podcast serves the financial industry, specifically the stock market, the music might be more energetic with a declamatory anthem for the podcast.
+Sound effects may include the opening bell of the stock exchange, walla (background noise – people talking), a heartbeat, clocks ticking and/or other related sounds.
 The host may be authoritative and exciting, keeping the audience on the edge of their seats.

 Podsafe music can be acquired by partnering with a musician and crediting their work during the podcast.
 Independent artists are making their compositions available as podsafe music in exchange for publicity and airplay.
 Sound effect libraries can be subscribed to for a modest fee or CDs can be purchased and imported to a media player.

 There are a few myths suggesting that use of copyrighted music during your show is an acceptable practice.
 In short, the following statements are all false:

 - “I talk over the intro of the song”